gem/oq-engine/doc/adv-manual/classical_PSHA.rst

 sources.

 In engine 3.15 we also introduced the so-called "colon convention" on source
-IDs: if you have many sources that for some reason can be collected together - for instance because they are all in the same region or because they are components of a same source split by magnitude - you can tell to the engine to collect them in the ``disagg_by_src`` matrix.
-The trick is to use IDs with the same prefix, a colon and then a numeric index.
+IDs: if you have many sources defined in different files or source groups that for some reason should be collected together - for instance because they all account for seismicity in the same tectonic region, or because they are components of a same source split by magnitude - you can tell the engine to collect them into one source in the ``disagg_by_src`` matrix.
+The trick is to use IDs with the same prefix, a colon, and then a numeric index.
 For instance, if you had 3 sources with IDs ``src_mag_6.65``, ``src_mag_6.75``, ``src_mag_6.85``, fragments of the same source with different magnitudes, you could change their IDs to something like